A form of Schwarz's lemma and a bound for the Kobayashi metric on convex domains: Acknowledgements

 \section{Acknowledgements}

-I am indebted to my thesis adviser, Gautam Bharali, for suggesting some of the ideas in this paper.
-I would also like to thank him for providing valuable help during the writing of this paper.
-I am also indebted to the anonymous referee of an earlier version of this paper for suggesting a way to simplify one of the key steps in the proof of Theorem~\ref{T:main_theorem}.
+I am grateful to my thesis adviser, Gautam Bharali, for suggesting some of the ideas in this work.
+I would also like to thank him for his help with the writing of this paper.
+Furthermore, I am indebted to the anonymous referee of an earlier version of this paper for suggesting a way to simplify one of the key steps in the proof of Theorem~\ref{T:main_theorem}.
+Finally, I would like to thank Prof.~Harold Boas for his suggestions for the writing of the introduction of this work.